 Government-funded projects also typically have long and sometimes unpredictable lead times associated with government review and approval.
 The time delays associated with this process can constitute a risk to general contractors pursuing these projects.
-Certain government-funded projects, particularly PPP and alternative finance projects, may also require significant bid costs which can only be recovered if Bird is the successful bidder.
-A number of governments in Canada have procured a significant value of projects under a PPP and/or alternative finance contract format, which is an attractive market for the Company.
+Certain government-funded projects, particularly PPP projects, may also require significant bid costs which can only be recovered if Bird is the successful bidder.
+Several governments in Canada have procured a significant value of projects under a PPP contract format, which is an attractive market for the Company.
 A reduction in the popularity of this procurement method or difficulties in obtaining financing for these projects would have negative consequences for Bird.

-Estimating Costs/Assessing Contract Risks
+Estimating Costs and Schedules/Assessing Contract Risks

-The price for most contracts performed by Bird is based, in part, on cost estimates that are subject to a number of assumptions.
-Erroneous assumptions can result in an incorrect assessment of risks associated with a contract or estimates of project costs that are in error, resulting in a loss of or lower than anticipated profits.
-All significant cost estimates are reviewed by senior management prior to tender submission in an attempt to mitigate these risks.
+The price for most contracts performed by Bird is based, in part, on cost and schedule estimates that are subject to a number of assumptions.
+Erroneous assumptions can result in an incorrect assessment of risks associated with a contract or estimates of project costs and schedules that are in error, potentially resulting in lower than anticipated profit or significant.
+All significant cost and schedule estimates are reviewed by senior management prior to tender submission in an attempt to mitigate these risks.